 Lines are blurring between indoors and outdoors; patios and decks now function as livable spaces, and the same concept has finally reached the garage.
 It’s not just a place to park your car anymore–garages are being outfitted with movable walls, outdoor furniture, screens and insulation to make them inviting and usable year round.

-Look for garage door details to also appear in interiors via transparent walls and glass doors that replace windows in offices, living and dining rooms, kitchens and bedrooms.
+Look for garage door details to also appear in interiors via transparent walls and glass doors that replace windows in offices, living and dining rooms, kitchens, and bedrooms.

 Because garages are used for a variety of purposes, they are being designed to let in more light.
-Big windows that produce brighter, better lit spaces are popular options.
+Big windows that produce brighter, better-lit spaces are popular options.

-It’s not just physical light that is a trend; lighter-weight material give garage doors a modern, sleek look without the weight of wood, steel or glass.
+It’s not just physical light that is a trend; lighter-weight material gives garage doors a modern, sleek look without the weight of wood, steel or glass.
 These materials are good-looking substitutes and practical, inexpensive choices.
 They require little maintenance and ease wear-and-tear on parts.
 Try: